More Than 60 Security Cases Opened in East Azerbaijan; 10 Involve Espionage Charges

 3. Civilian Casualties

-In the past 24 hours, at least 24 civilian citizens, including 8 children and 6 women, have been killed, and 88 civilians, including 3 children and 3 women, have been injured.
+In the past 24 hours, at least 49 civilian citizens, including 4 children and 2 women, were killed, and 58 other civilians, including 1 child, were injured.
 All classifications are preliminary and may be updated if new information becomes available.

 4. Military Casualties

-During the reporting period, 41 military personnel were killed.
+During the reporting period covered here, 2 military personnel were killed.
 Military casualties are generally reported in the context of attacks on Army and Islamic Revolutionary Guard Corps (IRGC) bases.
 Where possible, organizational affiliation and operational context are being assessed; however, not all details have yet been independently verified.

 In some incidents, individuals have been killed in the vicinity of military targets; however, their official status has not yet been definitively determined.
 These cases remain under review, and if reliable information indicating a different status becomes available, the classification may be revised accordingly.